-You can use InfraNodus to visualize Google search results in order to better understand a certain topic.
+You can use InfraNodus text network analysis tool to visualize Google search results in order to better understand a certain topic.

 A quick way to do that is to use the Google app in InfraNodus apps: